 Begin Cooking with Mise En Place

-There may not be a consensus among the programs as to the exact meaning but the concept of careful preparation before you cook remains an important one.
-Although I did not know there was a term for it, I have always known finding all your ingredients insures that you have on hand what you need.
-Preparing them before beginning the dish means you are ready to add each ingredient and will not be caught on a step unprepared.
+There may not be a consensus as to the exact meaning but the concept of careful preparation before you cook remains an important one.
+Although you may not have known there was a term for it, the process for finding all your ingredients before starting to cook insures that you have what you need on hand.
+Preparing ingredients before beginning the dish means you are ready to add each ingredient and will not be caught on a step unprepared.

-At home, it is not necessary to use a ton of individual dishes – nor drop them into a running mixer.
+At home, it is not necessary to use a ton of individual dishes.
 What is important, is taking the steps to organize your ingredients.
 Each dish you make will have a much higher chance of success if you learn Mise en place.

 How to Have Mise En Place in Your Home Kitchen: